p4lang/p4lang.github.io/_events/2019-04-30-p4-developer-day.md

 ### Virtual Machine

 We have created a VM with everything needed to work on the tutorial exercises, including the P4 Compiler, Behavioral Model, starter code, and editors.
-We suggest downloading the VM and executing the instructions below <b>ahead of the tutorial.</b>
+We suggest downloading the VM and executing the instructions below ***ahead of the tutorial.***

-Use the following <u>[link](https://drive.google.com/uc?id=1lYF4NgFkYoRqtskdGTMxy3sXUV0jkMxo&export=download)</u> to download the VM image (5.2 GB).
+Use the following __[link](https://drive.google.com/uc?id=1lYF4NgFkYoRqtskdGTMxy3sXUV0jkMxo&export=download)__ to download the VM image (5.2 GB).

 ---